iteravirgo/bcsitera.github.io/apps/finvoice/docs/en-US/help.md

 3. Select **OK**.
 4. Select transmission line and select **Send**.

-For more information and pricing please contact BCS Itera Oy: https://www.bcsitera.fi
+For more information and pricing please contact BCS Itera Oy:
+<a href="https://www.bcsitera.fi/" target="_blank">www.bcsitera.fi</a>